Finding safe, affordable housing is one of the biggest challenges people staying at The Ottawa Mission face.

 Finding a place to stay beyond the shelter

 In 2016, we helped 173 people find a place to call home, made possible by your charitable giving.
 Men can stay at The Ottawa Mission’s shelter as long as they need to – but our goal is to help them find housing and return to independent living as quickly as possible.
-Our Housing Diversion Case Managers help people new to the shelter quickly connect with affordable and appropriate housing options.
-Others on the housing support services team help out shelter residents that require more support, and possibly supportive housing.
+Our Housing Diversion Case Managers help people new to the shelter navigate the search for affordable and appropriate housing options.
+Other Case Managers who work at our shelter help residents that require more support connect with organizations that operate supportive housing facilities.
 If subsidized housing is required, we assist with all of the necessary paperwork.
 Our staff also often help clients move into their new home, including gathering necessary items like beds, sheets, small pieces of furniture and dishes.